MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-eeu-petty-cash-for-retail.md

 Retailers can accept various types of payment in exchange for the products and services that they sell.
 Although cash is the most common form of payment, retailers can also receive payment in the form of checks, cards, or vouchers.

 In Retail point of sale (POS), cash, credit card receipts, and other payments are processed through a cash office.
-You can do the following by using Cash management in Retail:
+By using Cash management in Retail, you can do the following:

 - Create a cash account for the selected payment method for each retail store.
 - Use cash journals to post cash transactions and customer payments that are received at a retail POS.
-- Aggregate transactions in a statement line when you post a retail statement in Microsoft Dynamics AX.
+- Aggregate transactions in a statement line when you post a retail statement.
 You can aggregate safe drops, bank drops, voucher transactions, remove tender transactions, float entry transactions, income transactions, expense transactions, customer payments, sales transactions, and return transactions.

 All transactions that take place in Retail POS are posted using a ledger journal.
 You can use cash payment journals, customer payment journals, and general journals to create and post the statements.
 For more information, go to [Create, calculate, and post statements for a retail store](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/tasks/create-calculate-post-statement-retail-store).

-> [!NOTE]
-> In the **Posted statements** form, on the Action Pane, you can do the following:
+On the **Posted statements** page, on the Action Pane, you can do the following:
-  - Click **Inquiries > Cash payment journal** to access the cash payment journals that are related to the statement.
+  - Go to **Inquiries > Cash payment journal** to access the cash payment journals that are related to the statement.
-  - Click **Inquiries > General journal** to access the ledger journals that are related to the statement, other than customer payments and cash payments.
+  - Go to **Inquiries > General journal** to access the ledger journals that are related to the statement, other than customer payments and cash payments.

 ## Set up for cash management for Retail POS

 You must complete the following setup procedure before you use cash management in Retail:
-- Set up a payment method for each payment type that the retailer accepts in the **Payment methods** form.
+- Set up a payment method for each payment type that the retailer accepts on the **Payment methods** page.
 You can use different payment methods for posting transactions in Retail POS.
-For more information about payment methods in Retail, go to [Payment methods](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/payment-methods).
+For more information about payment methods in Retail, see [Payment methods](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/payment-methods).

 - Set up retail parameters for cash operations.